 This series of essays, that explore the ideas of sequencing and montage between two pieces of recorded music or two film scenes, continues with another one of my favorite albums: […]

-In the Prime Cuts essays so far I’ve focused on music and how two tracks on an album placed back-to-back can impact each other (Abide With Me and Well You Needn’t from […]
+In the Prime Cuts essays so far I’ve focused on music and how two tracks on an album placed back-to-back can impact each other (Abide With Me and Well You […]

-This is the second in a series of essays that are meant to explore the impact two pieces of music can have when lined up back-to-back on an album, and to also consider the […]
+This is the second in a series of essays that are meant to explore the impact two pieces of music can have when lined up back-to-back on an album, and […]

 I thought it would be interesting to start a series of write-ups about specific aspects of recordings that I find remarkable, also regarding cinema.
 After seeing the new […]